-UNICEF Canada helps integrate children’s rights into companies’ existing sustainability initiatives while ensuring benefits for business.
+UNICEF Canada helps integrate children’s rights into companies’ existing corporate social responsibility and sustainability initiatives and programs while ensuring benefits for business.
 Addressing children’s rights enhances organizational reputation, better manages risk, and motivates workforces, while playing a part in saving children’s lives.

 Governments contribute an enabling and sustainable environment for both businesses and children.